The Classification of Fixed Income Securities Explained

 Sukuk: The Islamic Financial Instrument You Need to Know About

 Are you familiar with sukuk?
 This financial instrument has been gaining popularity in recent years, particularly in the Islamic finance industry.
-But what exactly is sukuk, and why should you care about it?
+But what exactly is it, and why should you care about it?
 Simply put, sukuk is an Islamic financial bond that complies with sharia law.

 It’s a unique way for investors to participate in the ownership of an underlying asset or project, while also receiving a return on their investment.
-The rise of sukuk has been fueled by the growing demand for ethical and socially responsible investment options.
+The rise of it has been fueled by the growing demand for ethical and socially responsible investment options.

 In fact, sukuk has the potential to play a significant role in financing sustainable development projects around the world.
 Whether you’re an investor, a financial professional, or simply curious about different types of financial instruments, sukuk is definitely worth learning about.